 Euro (EUR; symbol €) = 100 cents (céntimos).
 Notes are in denominations of €500, 200, 100, 50, 20, 10 and 5.
 Coins are in denominations of €2 and 1, and 50, 20, 10, 5, 2 and 1 cents.

-Traveller's cheques are disappearing from use fast, and it's far more convenient to travel with credit cards these days.
-Nevertheless, you can still change them in main bank branches and exchange bureaux, and they are accepted in major hotels.
+Traveller's cheques are disappearing from use fast so it's far more convenient to travel with credit cards.
+Nevertheless, you can still change them in main bank branches and exchange bureaux, and they are also accepted in major hotels.
 It is advisable to bring them in sterling or dollars as there have been increasing reports of Euro cheques being refused.

 There are no restrictions on the import or export of local or foreign currency.
 However, amounts exceeding €10,000 or equivalent must be declared if travelling from or to a country outside the European Union.